AtariBits

 Update 9/13/2023: I never pressed the buy button on this board version.
 After running some breadboard tests, and because of discussions in the A8Pico Cart AtariAge thread about protection circuits, and a change in direction on the SDrive aspect, everything changed.
 So much so, that an entirely different PCB layout was required, with the first sample PCB based upon this change having now been manufactured and awaiting assembly and test.

-LINK to Previous Post
+Previous Post (Next Post)

 New 576NUC+ Daughter Board in the Works